atbaker/tweetcheck-angular/README.md

 tweetcheck-angular
 ==================

-Contains front-end code for the Tweetcheck web app
+Contains Angular front-end code for the Tweetcheck web app